amilochau/amilochau/README.md

 ## About me, Antoine Milochau

-I'm a Cloud Architect, working on Azure and AWS solutions.
-I'm particularly using .NET for almost 15 years, and TypeScript for 10 years, then using more and more Cloud-native solutions - focused on serverless, easy-to-use by design.
+I'm a Cloud & Platform Architect, working on Azure and AWS solutions.
+I'm particularly using .NET for almost 15 years, and TypeScript for 10 years, then using more and more Cloud-native solutions - focused on serverless, easy-to-use, secured by design.
 Contact me on LinkedIn to start the discussion!

 The `amilochau` account contains projects and repositories with Microsoft & AWS technologies.
 My first motivation has been to test, with real-life scenarios, multiple languages, frameworks and Cloud resources proposed by Microsoft and AWS.
 From these investigations, multiple results have been produced.